mozilla/ecosystem-platform/docs/reference/browser-support.md

 title: Browser Support
 ---

-Firefox Accounts is required to work in at least the following environments:
+Mozilla accounts is required to work in at least the following environments:

 - Firefox Desktop ESR - 1
 - Firefox for Android ESR - 1